Why is GRAD (Graduation Really Achieves Dreams) in Knoxville?

 The study group looked more closely at GRAD with several trips to see the original site in Houston TX, including one infamous school bus ride from Knoxville to Nashville for a flight from Nashville to Houston sponsored by the Cornerstone Foundation.
 Montina Jones took the GRAD idea to KCS academic leader Sarah Simpson and she authorized development of a proposal.
 Jerry Hodges was hired as a consultant to pull the proposal together.
 Superintendent Charles Lindsay authorized the presentation of the proposal to the school board and the Knox County School Board voted in a unanimous 9 to 0 vote to enter a partnership with GRAD on August 1, 2001.
 The GRAD Knoxville non-profit was formed, a board seated and Jerry Hodges was hired as the founding Executive Director.
-Project GRAD Knoxville is the first public/private education partnership in Knox County.
+Project GRAD Knoxville became the first public/private education partnership in Knox County.

 With that action in 2001, KCS partnered with GRAD to provide an additional layer of support for 7500 students in 14 urban schools.
 Three main goals (referred to by PGK as our WIGS—wildly important goals) guide the work: increased K12 knowledge of postsecondary options/access/pathways, increased high school graduation rate, increased postsecondary enrollment and completion rate.
 The Knoxville Empowerment Zone boundaries were originally used to help determine the schools of greatest need: persistently under-performing academically, high poverty, and low graduation rates.
 AE and Fulton (East and North) and the seven (7) schools that feed into them (Green, Sarah Moore Greene, Vine, Belle Morris, Christenberry, Spring Hill, Whittle Springs), plus five (5) elementary schools South and West of downtown that also serve students from challenging circumstances (Dogwood, South Knoxville, Beaumont, Lonsdale, Maynard), were identified as the innercity schools to receive additional support through the KCS/GRAD partnership.

 Those 14 schools serve zip codes with concentrated community challenges that included: